 Read our summary factsheets

-Between December 2024 and March 2025, we consulted on a draft version of the Code and received 146 submissions from members of the public, businesses, organisations, and government agencies.
+Before issuing the final code, the Privacy Commissioner consulted on a draft version as required by section 33 of the Privacy Act.
+We received 146 submissions from members of the public, businesses, organisations, and government agencies.
 In line with our notification to submitters, we have published submissions received.

 Report: Summary of submissions on Biometric Processing Privacy Code consultation